ibm-cloud-docs/natural-language-understanding/index.md

 In this Experimental release, Summarization is supported for English only.
 {: note}

+In this Experimental release, Summarization is supported only for instances hosted in the Dallas region/US-South data center.
+{: note}

 Return a summary of input source content.
 View a complete description in the [API reference](https://cloud.ibm.com/apidocs/natural-language-understanding#summarization).
 For example:

 **Input**